 You can store your cookies in an airtight container.
 They should keep for up to 4 days stored at room temperature.

-These are quite a cake-like cookie, so I like to make them a bit thick.
+These are chewy cake-like cookies, so I like to make them thick.
 For this, I usually put them in the fridge or freezer for 30mins right before baking so that they don’t spread out as much.

 For a truly neat cookie, you can roll the mix into a cylindrical log and slice off rounds.
 Again, I'd put these rounds in fridge or freezer for 30mins or so before you bake them.
 It will make the cookies looked polished and stay thick!